pdevalaraju/POA_Development_Blockchain/README.md

 * Initialize each node with the new `networkname.json` with `geth`.

-** Code: Run the below commands on powershell once after the other.
-Exlcude the quotation marks ** "./geth init poatestnet.json --datadir poa_testnet/node1" ** "./geth init poatestnet.json --datadir poa_testnet/node2"
+* Code: Run the below commands on powershell once after the other.
+Exlcude the quotation marks
+* "./geth init poatestnet.json --datadir poa_testnet/node1"
+* "./geth init poatestnet.json --datadir poa_testnet/node2"

 * Run the first node, unlock the account, enable mining, and the RPC flag.
 Only one node needs RPC enabled.
-** Code: Setup the first node to mine: Use a seperate powershell window to run this command.
-Exlcude the quotation marks ** "./geth --datadir poa_testnet/node1 --unlock "10F997cB675a399845f7DB043F1ACF7737D0b52c" --rpc --allow-insecure-unlock --mine --minerthreads 1"
+* Code: Setup the first node to mine: Use a seperate powershell window to run this command.
+Exlcude the quotation marks. use the node1 adddress wihtout 0x
+* "./geth --datadir poa_testnet/node1 --unlock "10F997cB675a399845f7DB043F1ACF7737D0b52c" --rpc --allow-insecure-unlock --mine --minerthreads 1"
-** once the Node gets initialized and registers network, copy the enode from the powershell window.
+* once the Node gets initialized and registers network, copy the enode from the powershell window.
 We will need the enode to boot the 2nd Node using the below commmand

 * Set a different peer port for the second node and use the first node's `enode` address as the `bootnode` flag, 'unlock' flag and 'mine' flag.
-** Code: Setup the first node to mine: Use a seperate powershell window to run this command.
-Exlcude the quotation marks ** "./geth --datadir poa_testnet/node2 --unlock "A3CfE3131c8bF7AcA05118dF80C4CCB08e7f8029" --allow-insecure-unlock --port 30304 --bootnodes enode://86c9c9435ebc3d97850625bf6348525ad6559c37c62b6a6a709594dee9e818a8493f5152f56318afa3a37ef481386db6d90123d3f315a0cfedcb92949fc72305@127.0.0.1:30303 --ipcdisable --mine --minerthreads 1"
+* Code: Setup the first node to mine: Use a seperate powershell window to run this command.
+Exlcude the quotation marks. use the node2 adddress wihtout 0x
+* "./geth --datadir poa_testnet/node2 --unlock "A3CfE3131c8bF7AcA05118dF80C4CCB08e7f8029" --allow-insecure-unlock --port 30304 --bootnodes enode://86c9c9435ebc3d97850625bf6348525ad6559c37c62b6a6a709594dee9e818a8493f5152f56318afa3a37ef481386db6d90123d3f315a0cfedcb92949fc72305@127.0.0.1:30303 --ipcdisable --mine --minerthreads 1"
 * You should now see both nodes producing new blocks

 ![Initializing Nodes](images/initializing_nodes.PNG)